A DIY Guide to Fixing the Toyota P0401 (EGR) Code

 Common Symptoms of a P0401 Code

-- Engine Pinging or Knocking: Higher combustion temperatures can cause the fuel to detonate improperly, especially under acceleration.
+• Engine Pinging or Knocking: Higher combustion temperatures can cause fuel to detonate improperly, especially under acceleration.

-- Reduced Fuel Economy: An engine not running at its optimal temperature and efficiency will burn more fuel.
+• Reduced Fuel Economy: An inefficient engine burns more fuel.

-- Rough Idle: The engine may stumble or idle erratically when the EGR valve is stuck open or closed.
+• Rough Idle: The engine may stumble or idle erratically if the EGR valve is stuck open or closed.

 The #1 Cause of P0401: Carbon Buildup